Excited states of coherent harmonic qubits with long-range photon coupling and dissipation: Method and results

 where $a_i$ are the destruction operators of the oscillators, $b$ that of the ``photon'' (of dimension $2N$) and $Q$ that of the external oscillator with variable frequency $\omega$ and dimension 2.
 The coupling $\varepsilon_Q$ is much smaller than $\varepsilon$.
 The $b$ oscillator is formally like the $a_i$ oscillators, apart from the larger dimension, but is coupled to all of them and in the possible applications is identified with a cavity photon mode, while the $a_i$ oscillators represent bound oscillating charges.

+We recall that the diamagnetic term proportional to $\mathbf{A}^2$ is eliminated in Refs.\ \cite{gamberale2023coherent,gamberale2023numerical} through a suitable linear transformation on the photon field operators depending on the base frequency $\omega$ and on the renormalized frequency $\omega'$.
+In the present paper we are starting directly from the final form of the Hamiltonian obtained in \cite{gamberale2023coherent,gamberale2023numerical}.
+For this reason, the diamagnetic term is not present.

-In order to find the excitation frequencies of the system, we use an heuristic method in which the frequency $\omega$ of the external oscillator $Q$ coupled to the $N$ oscillators $a_1,\ldots,a_n$ is varied and one observes for which values of $\omega$ the expectation value $\langle Q^\dagger Q \rangle$ of the occupation of the external oscillator drops significantly, thus signalling the existence of Rabi oscillations.
-In each evolution run the external oscillator starts from the first excited Fock state, while the $N$ oscillators $a_i$ and the photon field start from their Fock ground states.
+In order to find the excitation frequencies of the system, we use an heuristic method in which the frequency $\omega$ of the external oscillator $Q$ coupled to the $N$ oscillators $a_1,\ldots,a_n$ is varied and one observes for which values of $\omega$ the expectation value $\langle Q^\dagger Q \rangle$ of the occupation of the external oscillator drops significantly, signaling a strong coupling effect similar to what happens in Rabi oscillations.
+In most evolution runs the external oscillator starts from the first excited Fock state, while the $N$ oscillators $a_i$ and the photon field start from their Fock ground states.

+We refer to these oscillations as ``Rabi oscillations'' (in quotation marks) for brevity, as can be found in similar cases in the literature of open quantum systems (see e.g.\ \cite{manzano2020short}).
+In fact, we do not have here exactly what is usually meant in atomic physics by Rabi oscillations, whose frequency is defined by the coupling of a two-level system to an external electric field.
+Moreover, the oscillations we observe are strongly damped and for this reason other typical features of real Rabi oscillations, like e.g.\ the appearance of Mollow triplets, are not observed.

+In \texttt{QuTiP}, the Monte Carlo solver is based on a quantum-jump approach to wave function evolution and allows for simulating an individual realization of the system dynamics.
+In this realization, the environment is continuously monitored, resulting in a series of quantum jumps in the system wave function, conditioned on the increase in information gained about the state of the system via the environmental measurements.
+In general, this evolution is governed by a Schr\"odinger equation with a non-Hermitian effective Hamiltonian which includes collapse operators.

+In our simulations, the additional dissipation term is proportional to the photon destruction operator \texttt{sm}.
+In our previous work \cite{gamberale2023numerical} we have checked that the ground state energy does not depend on the proportionality coefficient.
+In this work we verified that the positions of the peaks in the $\omega$-spectrum are also independent on this coefficient.